UniversalDependencies/docs/_apu/dep/advcl-tcl.md

 ---
 layout: relation
-title: 'advcl:tmod'
+title: 'advcl:tcl'
-shortdef: 'adverbal clause as temporal modifier'
+shortdef: 'adverbal clause as temporal clause'
 udver: '2'
 ---

-The _advcl:tmod_ relation is used for adverbal clause with temporal modality.
+The _advcl:tcl_ relation is used for adverbal clause with temporal modality.

 ~~~ sdparse
 Pupỹkary ithupa sikasaaky atamatary erẽkatxi . \n When he came to the forest, the Indian saw blood .